cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 ### Enumerating MySQL

-The Metasploit package for ”enumerating” MySQL data is mysql_sql, but this looks like it’s just a thin wrapper around the mysql client.
+The Metasploit package for "enumerating" MySQL data is mysql_sql, but this looks like it's just a thin wrapper around the mysql client.

 ### Exploiting MySQL

-In PL/SQL, “schema” represents only those parts of a database that are owned (writable?) by a particular user.
+In PL/SQL, "schema" represents only those parts of a database that are owned (writable?) by a particular user.

 The output of the mysql_hashdump Metasploit module is username:password tuples that are suitable for pushing straight into John the Ripper (simply save one or more hashes to a file and then run `john $FILE`).